 When I was nine years old, my father and uncle made my grandparents’ Hudson Valley dream a permanent part of our lives.
 They joined together to build our family farm in Putnam County, naming it Willow Ridge Farm for the Weeping Willow trees that line the streams.
 We built up the farm throughout my life, clearing 32 acres of pasture where we have raised horses and livestock, everything from Boer goats to Angus cattle and Heritage turkeys.
 It was there that my brothers and I learned to work with animals and work the land, and grew to love the place just as my grandparents did.
 We stored hay in the winter, built and repaired fences for our pastures, and struggled to keep our first tractor running, a ‘61 Ford.
-Like many small family farms that are not self-sufficient off agriculture, we also host events.
-As we are all working in other places and pursuits, at this time we are not raising livestock.
+Like many small family farms that are not self-sufficient off of agriculture alone, we also host events.
+As we are all working in other places and pursuits right now, we are not raising livestock at this moment.
 We remain active in advocating small farms in the Hudson Valley as members of the Farm Bureau.

 Drawn to public service from a young age, I graduated with honors from Harvard University with a BA in Government and a Master’s Degree in Middle Eastern Studies in 1998.
 I began my career as an intelligence officer with the CIA in 1997 as a graduate fellow.
 I continued that work full-time after graduating.
 My work included writing for President Clinton’s daily brief, as well as briefing the secretary of state, members of Congress and ambassadors in the Middle East.
 I rose from that job to play a more direct role in policymaking after taking and passing the U.S. State Department’s foreign service exam.
 I was commissioned as a Foreign Service Officer in 2002 and pushed for peace in the West Bank and Gaza Strip alongside my close friend Ambassador Chris Stevens, whom we lost in Benghazi.